 The practice had arrangements in place to provide and monitor an immunisation and vaccination service to patients.
 For example we saw that childhood immunisation and influenza vaccinations were provided.
 Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
-An 'Early Years Fact sheet' which provided up to date information for new parents and children around vaccination schedules, breast feeding and cytology was available to patients.

 Flu vaccination rates for the over 65s were above the national averages.